One of the most exciting and interesting greenhouse designs in 50 years

-“We have built some large structures over the years, but none so impressive as the stunning glasshouse at Ashton Hayes.
-It is a ¾ span structure with three porches, the centre one being of hexagonal shape and raised above the gutter height,” says Linda.
+“We have built some large structures over the years, but none so impressive as the stunning greenhouse at Ashton Hayes.
+It is a 3/4 span structure with three porches, the centre one being of hexagonal shape and raised above the gutter height,” says Linda.

 Currently Barry grows a range of soft fruit and tomatoes and the back wall is home to five olive trees.

 “I simply love it and spend many happy hours down here, winter and summer.
 It is the perfect example of a sympathetically designed greenhouse that, although totally modern and virtually maintenance free, looks very much at home in its historic setting,” says Barry Searle.